illusorier/123/ES5/Type.md

 `function` is a sub-type of object (technically, a "callable object").

-`typeof` returns `"function"`,which implies that a `function` is a main type -- and can thus have properties,but you typically will only use function object properties in limited cases.
+`typeof` returns `"function"`, which implies that a `function` is a main type -- and can thus have properties, but you typically will only use function object properties in limited cases.

 `array` are also a form of objects, with extra behavior.

+在JavaScript中, Array是Object的sub-type.

  The organization of contents in arrays is slightly more structured than for general objects.